Signed in as:

-You should arrive at your surgeon’s office at the scheduled time (usually in the morning).Please bring your drops with you.
+You should arrive at your surgeon’s office at the scheduled time (usually in the morning).Please bring your drops with you if you have any questions.
 Your surgeon’s staff will remove your eye shield and check your vision.

 Your vision may or may not be better the first day after surgery as there are many variables that can affect vision early after surgery.
 Most people who do not have other diseases of the eye will experience significant improvement in their vision with new glasses by one month after surgery.